 Table 12: Table 12: Transition probabilities and costs for cervical cancer: "PIN screener sorting" sub-tree Node # or Cost Description Estimate Source Transition probabilities 1 Whether the individual is a PIN screener or a non-PIN screener Variable One can vary the proportion of PIN screeners to observe differences in cost-effectiveness.
-2 Whether the PIN screeners begin the first cycle by screening or not Begin by not screening: 0.500 Assumption: for simplicity, the model assumes that in the starting year, half of the PIN screeners are in their screening screening Begin by screening: 0.500 year and half of them are not.
-3 Whether the non-PIN screeners begin the first cycle by screening or not Begin by not screening: 0.500 Assumption: for simplicity, the model assumes that in the starting year, half of the non-PIN screeners are in their screening year, and half of them are not.
-3 screening Begin by screening: 0.500 If one wishes to define non-PIN screeners as those who never screen, then all of the non-PIN screeners go to the non-screening branch instead.
-Costs Costs N/A N/A N/A N/A
+2 Whether the PIN screeners begin the first cycle by screening or not screening Begin by not screening: 0.500 Assumption: for simplicity, the model assumes that in the starting year, half of the PIN screeners are in their screening Begin by screening: 0.500 year and half of them are not.
+2 Whether the non-PIN screeners begin Begin by not screening: 0.500 Assumption: for simplicity, the model assumes that in the starting year, half of the non-PIN screeners are in their screening year, and half of them are not If one wishes to define non-PIN screeners as those who never screen, then all of the non-PIN screeners go to the non-screening branch instead.
+0 screening Begin by screening: 0.500 Costs Costs N/A N/A N/A N/A